Academics & Research – Page 9 – UW Graduate School Skip to content

 Ziyan Bai is a graduate student assistant with the Graduate School’s Core Programs and Office of Postdoctoral Affairs:

 “In Winter 2016, I organized a workshop on “Communicating with Faculty” for international grad students.
 At the workshop, a panel of 3 faculty members and 4 advanced international graduate students from social science, science, engineering, and humanities shared commination tips and strategies including communicating in person or via email.
-We have a summary of notes from the panel.

 I also got this question many times during my 1-on-1 mentoring with new international grad students.
 This is not an uncommon situation.
 The bottom line: find a middle ground that students find comfortable with the degree of reverence they show in the email or talking in person.
 Usually international students find it uncomfortable if they try to “get rid of” their home culture in order to fit in.
 There is no universal standard in communication, so staying connected with home culture and being open to learn new culture at the same time is recommended.”

->>Note: Workshop will be offered again in Winter 2017.
-Details will be announced in the Graduate School Digest and on the Graduate School’s events calendar.<<
+Note: Workshop will be offered again in Winter 2017.
+Details will be announced in the Graduate School Digest and on the Graduate School’s events calendar.

 Era Schrepfer is the executive director of the Foundation for International Understanding Through Students (FIUTS), which offers a wealth of support and programs for international students at UW: